MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

     // Register a handler for the `FileTypePolicyChecking` event. webView.CoreWebView2.FileTypePolicyChecking += (sender, args) =>
     {
-        // Developer can obtain a deferral for the event so that the CoreWebView2
-        // doesn't examine the properties we set on the event args until
-        // after the deferral completes asynchronously.
-        CoreWebView2Deferral deferral = args.GetDeferral();

-        // We avoid potential reentrancy from running a message loop in the event
-        // handler.
-Complete the deferral asynchronously.
-        System.Threading.SynchronizationContext.Current.Post((_) =>
-        {
-            using (deferral)
-            {
         // Get the file extension for file to be saved.
         // And create your own rules of file type policy. if (args.FileExtension == "eml")
+        {
             // Set the `SuppressDefaultPolicy` property to skip the
             // default file type policy checking and a possible security
             // alert dialog for "eml" file.
 This will consent to
             // save the file.
             args.SuppressDefaultPolicy = true;
+        }
         if (args.FileExtension == "exe")
+        {
             // Set the `Cancel` property to cancel the saving for "exe"
             // file directly.
 Save action will be aborted without any
             // alert.
             args.Cancel = true;
         }
-        }, null);
     };
 }
 ```